taobataoma/meanTorrent/README.md

 27. Software, game, picture, ebook type torrents support NOW!
 28. Admin can update or set users Vip attribute data manual in manage page.
 29. Admin or oper can set torrent 'VIP' attribute, all these torrents only __VIP__ user can list and download.
-30. Complete torrents maker group support, Admin can create a group and set a founder, and the founder can add or remove member users.
+30. Complete torrents resources group support, Admin can create a group and set a founder, and the founder can add or remove member users.
 31. Complete movie collections support, Admin can create a collection and insert any movie into it, user can view collection and download all torrents of the collection.
 32. Sort on torrent Vote, seeders, leechers, finished data on torrent list table head clicked events.
 33. Simple vip donate payment function, support Paypal me, Alipay Qrcode and Weixin QRcode.